Piddington, Buckinghamshire

 Piddington is a hamlet in the parish of Piddington and Wheeler End in Buckinghamshire, England.
 It is located on the main A40 between Stokenchurch and West Wycombe.

 Piddington originally comprised a number of scattered farmsteads, a workhouse and manor house.
 Surviving buildings of which date to the 16th and 17th centuries.
-The Dashwood Arms pub was originally a coaching inn.
+The Dashwood Roadhouse pub was originally named “The Dashwood Arms” pub is located at the end of Old Oxford Road.
 At the turn of the century, a furniture factory was established and the hamlet grew under its influence.
-The factory is no more, but a small light industrial area now stands on its site.
+The factory is no more, but a small light industrial area now stands on its site, with places named as Amalgamated Tires & Exhausts business and West Wycombe Motors there.

 There are no shops in Piddington - the nearest being in West Wycombe or Lane End.
-However, there is a village hall (which hosts many regular events including the annual Piddington Horticultural Society Show) and a playing field.
+However, there is a village hall (which hosts many regular events including the annual Piddington Horticultural Society Show) and is the local voting centre, a playing field is located at the bottom of the hamlet, on Princes Street.